OGRECave/blender2ogre/README.md

 ## Installing
 1. Copy the [io_ogre](io_ogre) folder into the [$BLENDER_DIR](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)`/scripts/addons` folder.
-  i.
-Windows = %USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\[VERSION]\scripts\addons
+  - Windows = %USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\[VERSION]\scripts\addons

 2. Set the correct path to `OGRETOOLS_XML_CONVERTER` in [io_ogre/config.py](io_ogre/config.py) (Line 108) prior to the first run.
-   i.
-If you want to export meshes for Ogre (v1): Then this path should point to `OgreXMLConverter.exe`.
-This file can be found in the [Ogre SDK](https://www.ogre3d.org/download/sdk/sdk-ogre) ii.
-If you want to export meshes for OgreNext (v2.*): Then this path should point to `OgreMeshTool.exe`.
+  - If you want to export meshes for Ogre (v1): Then this path should point to `OgreXMLConverter.exe`.
+This file can be found in the [Ogre SDK](https://www.ogre3d.org/download/sdk/sdk-ogre)
+  - If you want to export meshes for OgreNext (v2.*): Then this path should point to `OgreMeshTool.exe`.
 This file can be found in the [OgreNext SDK](https://www.ogre3d.org/download/sdk/sdk-ogre-next)

 3. Enable the addon in Blender
-   i.
-Version 2.9: `Edit menu > Preferences > Add-ons`.
-Search for `ogre` and click the box up the top left. ii.
-Version 2.7: `User Preferences > Add-Ons > Import-Export` (CTRL+ALT+U).
+  - Version 2.9: `Edit menu > Preferences > Add-ons`.
+Search for `ogre` and click the box up the top left.
+  - Version 2.8: `User Preferences > Add-Ons > Import-Export` (CTRL+ALT+U).
 Search for `ogre` and check the box on the right.
 Remember to save as default if you want the addon to be enabled after you exit your Blender.
 Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal `Help` menu, read them for assistance.

 The following versions of blender have been tested:
 * Blender 2.9x (partially tested.
 Exporting meshes & materials works)